 A typical SRRA station consists of two towers of 1.5 m and 6 m tall each for measuring solar and meteorological parameters respectively.
 The 1.5 m tall tower houses a solar tracker equipped with Pyranometer, Pyranometer with shading disc and Pyrheliometer to measure global, diffuse and direct irradiance respectively.
 The 6 m tall tower houses instruments for measuring ambient temperature, relative humidity, atmospheric pressure, wind speed & direction, rain fall and a state of-the-art data acquisition system.
 The solar sensors are traceable to the World Radiometric Reference (WRR) and the meteorological sensors are traceable to World Meteorological Organization (WMO).
 Each SRRA station is totally powered by solar panels.
 A trigger switch is also installed at each SRRA station to track the cleaning status of the SRRA stations on a daily basis.
 Data is sampled every second and averaged over a minute and transmitted to the Central Receiving Station (CRS) established at NIWE through GPRS mode.

-NIWE has launched the Indian Solar Radiation Atlas, with 3 km X 3 km spatial resolution, on 03.06.2015, providing details of solar resources at any location.
+NIWE has launched the Indian Solar Radiation Atlas, with 3 km X 3 km spatial resolution, on 03.06.2015, providing details of solar resources at any given location.
 At present annual average values of GHI, DNI and DHI are provided along with the administrative details pertaining to the 3 km X 3 km grid.
 1 to 3 years quality ground measured solar data has been used for geographical adjustment and validation of the long term (1999-2014) data from Meteosat-5 and Meteosat-7.